For Teachers and Librarians

 New!
 A Year of Reading: Franki Sibberson and Mary Lee Hahn are classroom teachers and authors of acclaimed professional books on literacy.
 The blog is rich with ideas and resources for bringing middle grade readers and good books together!
 Check out Franki’s thoughts on selecting that all-important first read aloud of the school year.

 MUF Blog Posts on Book Clubs

-- New!
-Literature Circles: Savoring Books in a Community of Readers: Guidelines for literature circles and book clubs in the classroom by Katherine Schlick Noe.
+- Literature Circles: Savoring Books in a Community of Readers: Guidelines for literature circles and book clubs in the classroom by Katherine Schlick Noe.

 - Book Club Guide: A guide for starting a book club and keeping it going by Hélène Boudreau.